szstuff/portfolio3/README.md

 - Socials links appear in the header on load before translating off screen (unsure if this needs to be fixed, it's kind of cute)
 - Same as above with card title, but it scrolls the other way
 - In DetailCard Component, media items sometimes cover their text if it's long
-- Some components appear to update uneccesarily often (e.g in ScrollContainer - uncomment the console.logs to see.)
+- Some components appear to update uneccesarily often (e.g in ScrollContainer - uncomment the console.logs to see.
 Implement React Memo?
+- Media items on index card view on very narrow or short screens scale poorly and don't take advantage of the available width/height.